sasamil/evaluating-arithmetic-expression/README.md

 It turns out that (b) is faster than (a), (c) is faster than (b).
 Moreover, <strong>(c) is for a magnitude faster than (a)</strong>.

 But, I would like to emphasize - in the first place, this approach is good because it is scallable.
 It should be very simple to add new operators and rules.
 I find it fairly simple, with a clear idea behind it.
 (Please take a look at the simplicity of corresponding code.
-Note that the evaluation can be done <i>in-place</i>, without a need for intermediary data structures.)
+Note that the evaluation can be done <i>in-place</i>, <strong>without a need for intermediary data structures</strong>.)